 During the next four years, the CSB will use a number of important performance measures to evaluate the achievement of Goal 3.
-The agency will complete a number of specific projects in a variety of areas that will benefit the agency and its employees.
 In addition, the CSB will enhance its investigation process by completing specific protocols and will improve the human capital process by updating the Human Capital Plan and providing training to enhance investigative competencies.
 Finally, the CSB will establish a baseline for intra-agency communications by conducting and interpreting a web-based communication survey.
 In follow-up years, the agency will establish target levels for improved communication.